TI-Tokyo/riak-docs-fork/content/riak/kv/2.9.0p5/configuring/reference.md

 #### Upgrading Riak Search with `advanced.config`

-If you are upgrading to Riak 2.x and wish to upgrade to the new [Riak Search][use ref search]\(codename Yokozuna), you will need to enable legacy Search while the upgrade is underway.
+If you are upgrading to Riak 2.x and wish to upgrade to the new [Riak Search][use ref search]/(codename Yokozuna), you will need to enable legacy Search while the upgrade is underway.
 You can add the following snippet to your `advanced.config` configuration to do so: